Cars Brands that start with B

 Brooke Cars Logo

-Brooke cars first appeared in 1901 as a product of the Brooke Marine division, manufactured in Oulton Broad, Britannia.
+Brooke automobiles first appeared in 1901 as a product of the Brooke Marine division, manufactured in Oulton Broad, Britain.
 In 1913, only engine production remained.
-4-wheeled 4-seater versions were produced with protective front glass and without a roof.
-There was a folding awning to protect passengers from the rain.
+There were 4-wheel drive 4-seater versions with a protective windshield and without a roof.
+There was a folding awning to protect passengers from rain.
 The company produced engines until 1936.
-In 1999, auto production resumed, and specialized light racing cars – Brooke Kensington ME 190 and Double R.
+In 1999, the production of cars resumed, with specializing light racing cars – Brooke Kensington ME 190 and Double R.

 Brush